git/git.github.io/rev_news/drafts/edition-50.md

-Fabio Aiuto asked for support on the Git mailing list as he was trying to build [the first commit of Git made by Linus in April 2005](https://github.com/git/git/commit/e83c5163316f89bfbde7d9ab23), but was getting "undefined reference to symbol" errors related to the Openssl library.
+Fabio Aiuto asked for support on the Git mailing list as he was trying to build [the first commit of Git made by Linus in April 2005](https://github.com/git/git/commit/e83c5163316f89bfbde7d9ab23), but was getting "undefined reference to symbol" errors related to the OpenSSL library.

-Santiago Torres replied suggesting him to use a toolchain from around the time the commit was made and using an earlier Openssl library.
+Santiago Torres replied suggesting him to use a toolchain from around the time the commit was made and using an earlier OpenSSL library.

 Fabio replied that he would have liked to "to debug around that simple version, to understand how everithing works".